Vietnam PMI January 2026 – manufacturing purchasing managers index

 Vietnam PMI findings

-The S&P Global Vietnam Manufacturing Purchasing Managers’ Index™ (PMI®) posted 53.8 in November, down slightly from 54.5 in October but still signalling a solid monthly improvement in business conditions in the manufacturing sector.
-Operating conditions have now strengthened in five consecutive months.
+The S&P Global Vietnam Manufacturing Purchasing Managers’ Index™ (PMI®) posted 52.5 in January, down slightly from 53.0 in December but still comfortably above the 50.0 no-change mark and thus pointing to a solid monthly improvement in business conditions at the start of 2026.
+The health of the sector has now strengthened in seven successive months.

 Download the report here